 In severe cases, upper vision can be obscured due to the skin actually pressing onto the eyelashes.

-Excess skin, fat and muscle is removed, leaving a line that is hidden in the crease line of the upper eyelid.
-Makeup can be applied on the upper eyelid a few days after surgery.
+Excess skin, fat and muscle are removed, leaving a line that is hidden in the crease line of the upper eyelid.
+Makeup can be applied to the upper eyelid a few days after surgery.

 For more information on Liposuction, click here.

 1800 444 333

 Surgical Warning: Every form of surgery has a possibility of a complication and these are given to you in detail by Dr Lanzer.
 It is a good idea to understand your surgical procedure well, and to obtain further advice from another Specialist such as a Dermatologist who performs cosmetic dermatological surgery like Dr Lanzer.